 Fourth-year optometry students who are interested in Florida licensure are encouraged to sign up for and take the Florida online state law exam (OSLE) during their Part III CSE visit to Charlotte.

 Non-student ODs who are considering Florida licensure carefully should review the eligibility requirements for Florida licensure before signing up for the non-refundable Florida OSLE.

 Additional information about the Florida law exam is available on the OSLE webpage, on the NBEO website.
-Questions not covered on the OSLE webpage can be sent to email@example.com.
+Questions not covered on the OSLE webpage can be emailed to firstname.lastname@example.org.